ProfBird/AndroidAppExamples-Java/README.md

 ## Directory

 * RockPaperScissors-SingleActivity
+  * A game with one activity and:
+     * a ConstraintLayout
+     * putting logic code in a separate class
+     * setting an onClick handler using an XML widget attribute

+* RockPaperScissors-SingleActivity-Menu+Settings
+   * A game with one activity and:
+     * a menu in the app bar
+     * a settings activity and xml layout with a CheckBoxPreference

+* RockPaperScissors-SingleActivity-MultiLayout
-  * A game with one activity.
-It demonstrates constructing a relative layout, and adding app logic in a separate class.
+   * A game with a single activity and:
+      * layouts for both screen orientations:
+         *  portrait
+         *  landscape

 * Multi-ActivityDemo
   * A very simple app that demonstrates starting a second activity

 * RockPaperScissors-MultiActivity
    * A game with two activities.
-The second activity has a Toolbar with an up button.
+The second activity has an app bar with an up button.

 * SimpleFragmentDemo
   * A simple app that has two activities and two fragments.
       * In portrait orientation each fragment is loaded into a separate activity.
       * In landscape orientation both fragments are loaded in one activity.
     * The state of the first activity is saved during rotation, the second activity has configuration change disabled.
     * When a button on the first fragment is clicked, a message is sent to the second fragment.

 * RockPaperScssors-Fragments
     * A game with two activities and two fragments which are loaded differently depending on screen size and orientation.
 Activities have a Toolbar and the